You Belong Here: Creating a Thriving Diverse Workplace Culture

 What does it mean for you to feel, “You Belong Here?”
 Do you feel these emotions in your workplace on a regular basis?
 Do you have the leadership capacity to effectively inspire this emotional state within your diverse work team?
 Is your leadership inclusive of those who don’t look like you or don’t necessarily think like you on every topic of discussion?
 Do you prefer to be surrounded by people who say YES to you all the time without question?
 Or, are you secure in your ability to invite diverse perspectives and ideas to the table for discussions with the purpose of creating a space for creative and innovative ideas that will help you scale your organization’s success?
 The values and leadership behavior that you demonstrate day-to-day will be long remembered beyond your accomplishments.

 As a leader, you have the ability to influence those around us.
-Our ability to model what we stand for in terms of our values, create a leadership vision that inspires passion within us, and do the work of creating an emotional connection with those we serve that inspires their head, heart and hands increase the likelihood of building a high-trust and high-performance workplace culture.
+Our ability to model what we stand for in terms of our values, create a leadership vision that inspires passion within us and those we serve, and do the work of creating an emotional connection with those we serve that inspires their head, heart and hands will increase the likelihood of building a high-trust and high-performance workplace culture.
 In this environment, people who feel they belong and are cared for show initiative in their work and take pride in their workplace performance, regardless of their position.

 When you build a high-trust and high-performance workplace culture, you will attract and retain diverse top talent.
 Despite the dismal reports about employee engagement, the majority of your workforce want to feel inspired and proud of the contributions they make toward the success of their organizations.
 People don’t want to spend a third of their day, every day going to work feeling uninspired.
 Yes, they have financial obligations that require them to show up, but is that really the only reason you want people to work for your company?
-Wouldn’t it be more inspiring and motivating for both them and you, if they felt a sense of belonging and had a vision of becoming a better version of themselves as a result of your leadership and your company’s workplace culture?
-I know so.
+Wouldn’t it be more inspiring and motivating for both them and you if they felt a sense of belonging and had a vision of becoming a better version of themselves as a result of your leadership and your company’s workplace culture?
+My rise through the ranks within Marriott tells me that this is so.

 The feeling of belonging inspires us to show up as our best selves.
 As we embody more of the energy of our best self, we tap into our creative powers to bend reality and create new possibilities in our life.
 Over time, we become a more empowered version of ourselves.
 Feeling like we belong matters to our emotional and psychological well-being.
 When we feel emotionally and physically safe, we are so much more willing to engage what we’re doing wholehearted which increases our joy, kindness, courage, patience, and success.
 The more your employees feel like they belong in your organization, the more engaged they will become.
 They start to execute aligned actions with a more positive attitude toward the accomplishment of your organizational goals.
 This is a recipe for “winning from within.”